 See if the organiser is willing to work with you

-Contact whoever of the event (if possible) and ask if they’ll collaborate.
-For smaller awareness days you might be able to work on it directly, however for larger more organised events such as (MHAW) they may instead refer you to their pre-made resources page you can use.
+Contact whoever is behind the event (if possible) and ask if they’ll collaborate.
+For smaller awareness days, you might be able to work on it directly.
+However, for larger, more organised events such as (MHAW) they may instead refer you to their pre-made resources page you can use.

 Start with what’s already available